ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 Moreover, the execution engine can now inspect if it can pull up data fetching logic and inject a completed result into a resolver pipeline and, by doing this, optimize data fetching.
 Doing this sounds kind of like DataLoader since we are tackling batching with this in some way.
 But actually, it makes these implications visible to the executor.
 Query plans allow the executor to inspect these things before running a query, thus improving execution behavior.

-Moreover, the execution engine now differentiates between pure and async resolvers.
-Pure resolvers are synchronous and only need what is available in their parent resolver.
-Such resolvers can now be inlined by the execution plan, allowing us to skip a lot of logic we usually would need to execute.
+Further, the execution engine now differentiates between pure and async resolvers.
+Pure resolvers are synchronous and only need what is available in their parent resolver context.
+Such resolvers can now be inlined by the execution, allowing us to skip a lot of logic we usually would need to execute.

 ## Performance

 We had this simple throughput test for Hot Chocolate 11, which essentially executes a simple query to fetch books and authors.
 Hot Chocolate 11 achieved 19.983 requests a second on our test hardware.
-Now, with the new execution engine, we clock in 33.702 requests a second are an additional 13.719 more requests per second with the same hardware on a test that does not even really take advantage of all the new optimizations.
+Now, with the new execution engine, we clock in 33.702 requests a second, which are an additional 13.719 requests per second with the same hardware on a test that does not even really take advantage of all the new optimizations.

-Hot Chocolate 12 executes much faster but also saves on the memory used.
-The execution now needs only 1/3 of the memory of Hot Chocolate 11 to execute, for instance, an introspection request.
+Hot Chocolate 12 executes much faster but also saves on the memory.
+In many cases, the execution now needs only 1/3 of the memory Hot Chocolate 11 needed.

 | Method                                               |      Median |     Gen 0 |    Gen 1 | Gen 2 |   Allocated |
 | ---------------------------------------------------- | ----------: | --------: | -------: | ----: | ----------: |